-My Spring Salad is all the spring veggies cooked to perfection, and tossed in a lovely light White Balsamic Basil Vinaigrette.
+My Spring Salad is all the spring veggies, asparagus, green beans, snap peas, cooked to perfection, topped with cashews and sprouts, then tossed in a lovely light White Balsamic Basil Vinaigrette.
 The perfect way to welcome and celebrate spring!

 I wanted to make a nice Spring Salad; an ode to spring, with all the best freshness that spring has to offer.
 The first veggie that came to mind was asparagus; I love fresh roasted asparagus, all green and herby.
 Oh, and pea pods, crisp and snappy.
 And, green beans, tender spring green beans.
 Well, since my salad was all the colors of greens in one place, I decided to go with the Fresh Green Spring Salad that you see here.
 It’s like spring on a plate!